 - Create a chart paper comparing the reasons that made Isabel, Josef, and Mahmoud leave their homes.
-Then create Venn diagrams for each reason to explain – How they were alike?
-How they were different?
+Then create Venn diagrams for each reason to explain – How were they alike?
+How were they different?

 - Pretend your class has the chance to interview the author.
 Students can gather in groups to create a list of 5 questions they would like to ask during the interview.
 Have groups share their ideas with the class.
 Then watch the Refugee Book Talk with Author Alan Gratz.
 Have students see which questions were answered and which were not.
-This interview is 44 minutes long so preview it beforehand to ensure it meets the needs of your students.
+This interview is 44 minutes long, so preview it beforehand to ensure it meets the needs of your students.